project-imprimis/libprimis/doc/engine.md

 order to aid the filterer in sorting out interesting areas of the scene.

-Generally, SMAA is the best general-purpose antialiasing method available in Imprimis and is generally recommended as the default; methods like high MSAA values are only particularly useful for promotional purposes (e.g. screenshots).
+Generally, SMAA is the best general-purpose antialiasing method available in Libprimis and is generally recommended as the default; methods like high MSAA values are only particularly useful for promotional purposes (e.g. screenshots).

 # 6 Actors and Models